-The summons and complaint, or other initiating pleading, must be filed before a subpoena may be issued.
+(1) The summons and complaint, or other initiating pleading, must be filed before a subpoena may be issued.
 The plaintiff shall serve notice of filing the complaint or initiating pleading upon the defendant or respondent.
 Within a reasonable time after service of the notice of filing the complaint or initiating pleading, the defendant or respondent shall file the answer and notify the plaintiff of the filing.
 Unless otherwise provided by statute, these rules or by order of the court, all pleadings, affidavits, bonds and other papers in an action must be filed with the clerk at or prior to the time of the filing of the note of issue.
-All papers after the complaint required to be served upon a party, together with a certificate of service, must be filed with the court within a reasonable time after service.
 A party may not file discovery materials with the clerk unless the materials are to be submitted to the court for disposition of a pending motion, the court orders them to be filed, or a party certifies that the filing is necessary for safekeeping of the papers or exhibits pending completion of the case.
 A party certifying that safekeeping is necessary shall state the reasons necessary for safekeeping.
 The clerk shall return all filed depositions, interrogatories, requests for admission, requests for interrogatories, requests for production of documents, and answers and responses thereto, to the filing party upon final disposition of an appeal or, if no appeal is filed, upon expiration of the time for appeal.
 If the filing party does not claim a filed document within sixty (60) days after being notified to do so, the clerk may dispose of the document as the court by order may direct.
 The clerk shall take a receipt for all documents returned.

 (2) All affidavits, notices and other papers designed to be used upon the hearing of a motion or order to show cause shall be filed at least 24 hours before the hearing unless otherwise directed by the court.